akeneo/pim-docs/onboarder/prerequisites/index.rst

 PIM
 ---

-The Onboarder is compatible with the enterprise edition of the PIM starting 5.0 version.
+The Onboarder is compatible with the enterprise edition of the PIM, version 5.0 (6.0 not yet supported).

 .. _onboarder-prereq-sync: